pi-wars/2019/Trophy/README.md

 You can download the sample sketch from the GitHub repository and then open it in the Arduino IDE.
 It is heavily commented and this should help you understand what's going on.
 Here are some notes on how the sample sketch works in terms of button presses and
 functionality:
-* If it correctly boots, the sketch will flash through primary colours and then settle.
+* On boot, the sketch will flash through primary colours and then settle.
 * The buttons are numbered 0-3, starting from the left.
 * Button 0 will start a Larson Scanner function.
 You should see red lights scanning back and forth.
 Pressing button 3 will stop the scanner.